Entropy and determinants for unitary representations

-By writing such a matrix as $[v_1,\dots,v_k]$, where $v_1$, \dots, $v_k$ are its columns, we identify it with a $k$-tuple of vectors in $\bbC^{(n)}$.
-We generalize this notation further by allowing columns from a general vector space $H$, meaning that a linear map from $\bbC^{(k)}$ to $H$ may still be written in the form $[v_1,\dots,v_k]$.
-This identification of tuples with linear maps is so convenient that we often abuse notation by calling the linear map $V$ itself a `$k$-tuple of vectors in $H$'.
-If $H$ is an inner product space, the adjoint $V^\ast$ is the map from $H$ to $\bbC^{(k)}$ whose output coordinates are given by the inner products with the vectors $v_i$.
+By writing such a matrix as $[v_1,\dots,v_k]$, where $v_1$, \dots, $v_k$ are its columns, we can identify it with a $k$-tuple of vectors in $\bbC^{\oplus n}$.
+We generalize this notation further by allowing columns from any vector space $H$, so a linear map $V$ from $\bbC^{\oplus k}$ to $H$ may still be written in the form $[v_1,\dots,v_k]$.
+We sometimes abuse notation by calling $V$ itself a `$k$-tuple of vectors in $H$'.
+If $H$ is a Hilbert space, then the adjoint $V^\ast$ is the map from $H$ to $\bbC^{\oplus k}$ whose output coordinates are given by the inner products with the vectors $v_i$.

 We abbreviate $\rmM_{k,k}$ to $\rmM_k$ and regard it as a $\ast$-algebra over $\bbC$ in the usual way.
 We write $I_k$ for the $k$-by-$k$ identity matrix.
-We write $\Tr_k$ and $\Det$ for the usual trace and determinant on any such algebra, and we set
+We write $\Tr_k$ and $\Det$ for the usual trace and determinant on any such algebra, and we set $\tr_k := k^{-1}\Tr_k$.